kyma-project/eventing-manager/README.md

 Eventing Manager is a standard Kubernetes [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that observes the state of Eventing resources and reconciles their state according to the desired state.
 It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/), which provide a reconcile function responsible for synchronizing resources until the desired state is reached in the cluster.

-This project is scaffolded using [Kubebuilder](https://book.kubebuilder.io), and all the Kubebuilder `makefile` helpers mentioned [here](https://book.kubebuilder.io/reference/makefile-helpers.html) can be used.
+This project is scaffolded using [Kubebuilder](https://book.kubebuilder.io).

 ## Get Started